Imagination at Work10.05.2011 | Research, Science, Students, President, Energy and Environment, Engineering, Campus and Community

 When the University made its first large land purchase from NCR in 2005, it worked with regional leaders to secure the federal and state funds necessary to make that land productive again.
 Curran envisioned attracting strong companies that could spur additional research, serve as real-world classrooms and spark economic development for the region.

-That vision will come to fruition in 2013 when GE Aviation's new Electrical Power Integrated Systems Research and Development Center (EPISCENTER) on eight acres on River Park Drive starts operations.
+That vision will come to fruition in 2013 when GE Aviation's Electrical Power Integrated Systems Center on eight acres on River Park Drive starts operations.

 The center will give a strong boost to aerospace research and education and offers the possibility of internships and co-op experiences for University of Dayton students from various disciplines.
 Ultimately, the University could develop a concentration, minor or major in the high-tech discipline of power generation.